apache/usergrid/docs/data-storage/data-store-dbms.md

 .. image:: cassandra.png

-In the JSON from the API BaaS application, the products are represented as entities.
+In the JSON from the Usergrid application, the products are represented as entities.
 Note that each entity in the entities array below has a slightly different set of properties, like the columns in a Cassandra column family.

     {
         "action" : "get",